• Skip to primary navigation

 Ask yourself:

-1. How much do you need to make per month just to keep the lights on?
-This is the very basic minimum that you need to make every month from your freelancing in order to be able to keep freelancing.
+- How much do you need to make per month just to keep the lights on?
+This is the very minimum you need to earn each month in order to continue freelancing.

-2. How many hours can you realistically work this month?
+- How many hours can you realistically work each month?

-Let’s pretend that you need to make $3,000 every month.
-Let’s also pretend that you have about 40 hours a week in which to do this.
+Let’s assume you need to make $3,000 every month.
+We’ll also assume you have about 40 hours a week or 160 hours a month in which to do this.

-Now we all know that you’re not going to be writing for all those 40 hours.
-You’ll need to do some administrative work, marketing, and checking of emails, so let’s just assume that you can write for half the time, which is about 20 hours.
+Now we all know you won’t be writing for all those 40 hours.
+You’ll need to do some administrative work, marketing, and checking of emails, so let’s just assume you can write for half the time, which is about 20 hours a week or 80 hours a month.

 With me so far?